Main Content Region

 • There is no substitute for advising!
 Make sure you speak with an ASUA advisor, a College of Natural Sciences Science Success Center advisor, or a Biology Dept. faculty advisor.

 • Note that the new group requirements (combining Zoology and Botany into a single group) are effective as of the 2022-23 Academic Year but will not reflect in the course catalog or PAWS automatically until the 2023-24 Academic Year.
-Contact the chair of the Biology Dept. for waivers if you are ready to graduate in 2022-23 and have completed at least one Zoology or Botany course but not both.
+Contact the chair of the Biology Dept. for a waiver if you have completed at least one Zoology or Botany course but not both, and are on the Fall 2022 catalog year or before.

 Transfer Students